jsampedro77/AccessTokenSecurityBundle/README.md

 The API Firewall expects a "AccessToken" parameter in each Request header.
 If the AccessToken is valid then an ApiToken is introduced in the SecurityContext.

-In order to create new AccessTokens a UsernamePasswordLoginManager is provider.
+In order to create new AccessTokens a UsernamePasswordLoginManager is provided.
-It expects ans username/password combination, and delegates its validation to a firewall (configurable, 'main' by default).
+It expects an username/password combination, and delegates its validation to a firewall (configurable, 'main' by default).
 When the username/password combination is correct then a new AccessToken is created.